farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 ### `Step 3:` Define the Data Model
 ---------------------------------------------------------------------------------------------------------------------
-> Map out the conceptual data model and explain why you chose that model (`guideline`)
++ **Map out the conceptual data model and explain why you chose that model.**

->
+I chose to build a star-schema data model for creating and developing my data pipeline.
+The apparent inadequate correlation among my fact('immigration table') and all the dimension tables made it difficult to create a star schema model.
+To limit number of joins among fact & dimension table, I tried to make the dimension tables more independent while they can be connected to fact table with foreign keys rather easily.
+So most of my dimension tables are more self sustaining and explanatory, which will limit the need for joins between tables to explore out meaningful analytical values from them.

-> List the steps necessary to pipeline the data into the chosen data model (`guideline`)
++ **List the steps necessary to pipeline the data into the chosen data model.**

 #### 3.1 Conceptual Data Model
 I chose a star schema data model for my conceptual data model.
 Creating a star schema was challenging, seeing the relationship among these tables are rather divergent and disparate.
-So I did sliced out 3 dimension tables from the `Immigration table` table into `Fact_Immigration_Inclusive`, `Individual_Immigrants_Records` and `Dated_Arrival_Departure` tables.
-I created 3 dimension tables from `I94_SAS_Labels_Descriptiontable` table into `US_Port_Code_df`, `Country_Code_df`, `US_State_Code` tables.
+So I did sliced out 3 tables from the `Immigration table` table into `Fact_Immigration_Table (fact table)`, `Individual_Immigrants_Records(dim)` and `Dated_Arrival_Departure (dim)` tables.
+I created 3 dimension tables from `I94_SAS_Labels_Descriptiontable` table into `US_Port_Code_df (dim)`, `Country_Code_df (dim)`, `US_State_Code (dim)` tables.

-Finally, I created 2 other dimension table `US_City_Temp` & `US_City_Demog_Race` tables.
+Finally, I created 2 other dimension table `US_City_Temp (dim)` & `US_City_Demog_Race (dim)` tables.
 So after all these development I have had 6 dimension table and 1 Fact table.
 The visual correlation among these tables are obvious but convergence among Fact and dimension tables are efficient while they can be connected indirectly and carefully.
 So I added multiple query with my [link]() notebook how this star-schema model is efficient.....?

 For clear visual understanding check out the data model interconnection here: [Data_Model](https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/blob/main/DEND_Capstone_Project/Star_Diagram_Dictionary/Immigration_Fact_ER_Star_Schema_Diagram.png)